yyang-pplus/yyang-pplus.github.io/_posts/2018-12-21-manage-and-use-ldap-servers-without-rootdn.md

 In general, people use the rootDN commands to maintain the content of LDAP databases in the **normal DIT**.
 And use the ldapi commands to manage the configuration of LDAP servers within the **administrative DIT**, which also known as the **cn=config DIT**.[<sup>\[1\]</sup>](#references) Those two kinds of commands exist because that's just how LDAP servers are configured by default.

-In this post, we are going to present a way to manage both the administrative DIT and the normal DIT using only the ldapi commands.
+In this post, I am going to present a way to manage both the administrative DIT and the normal DIT using only the ldapi commands.
 To be more specific, we want to be able to run the following test command successfully:

 ```bash
 $ sudo ldapadd -H ldapi:// -Y EXTERNAL -Q <<EOF